bwoods/Architecture/README.md

 - `spin`: use spinlocks when passing data between threads; which may be more performant for certain platforms or extreme workloads.

-  In fact the feature mainly exists to quickly test that doing so does not improve an application’s throiughput as the overhead of `send` is so low.
+  In fact, the feature primarily exists to quickly test that doing so does not improve an application’s throughput as the overhead of `send` is so low.